-Anik worked for a number of years as a full-time producer for both of Radio Netherlands Worldwide’s premiere English-language magazine shows, Earth Beat and The State We’re In.
+Anik has contributed radio pieces and documentaries to CBC Radio’s Ideas, The Current, and Dispatches, ABC Radio National's Earshot and Hindsight, and Monocle.
+She worked for a number of years as a full-time producer for both of Radio Netherlands Worldwide’s premiere English-language magazine shows, Earth Beat and The State We’re In.
 Both programs were broadcast around the world via the Dutch world service, and were syndicated by NPR, the CBC, ABC Radio National and All-India Radio, among many others.
-She has also contributed to CBC’s Dispatches and Monocle.

-Click on the audio links below to hear some of her work.
+Click on the audio links below to hear a selection of her work.

 Anik werkte een aantal jaren bij Radio Nederland Wereldomroep, als full-time producent en redacteur op de twee meest bekendste Engelstalige programma’s: Earth Beat en The State We’re In.
 Beide programma’s werden wereldwijd uitgezonden door de Wereldomroep, en zijn onder anderen ook op NPR, de CBC, ABC Radio National en All-India Radio te horen geweest.
-Haar radiowerk is ook te horen op CBC’s Dispatches en Monocle.
+Haar radiowerk is ook te horen op CBC Radio’s Ideas, The Current, en Dispatches, ABC Radio National's Earshot en Hindsight, en Monocle.

 Click op de onderstaande links om een selectie van haar werk te horen.